Dog and Cat Teeth Cleaning in La Crosse

 Minor: At this stage, early gingivitis has taken effect.
 Soft plaque and tartar have accumulated on the surface of the teeth, and the gums are red and inflamed.

-Recommended professional dental: within six months of this stage
+Recommended professional dental treatment: Within six months of this stage

 Grade 2